rocketlabdelta/info-central/_recovery/attachments.md

 This allows the webbing to stay its normal width, which distributes the load more evenly over the entire surface of the webbing.
 Another added benefit is the wider design, which makes joining three different pieces easier.

-{% media /images/attachments_fig2.jpg| Nylon webbing loop lying flat at the cotact point with a delta-shaped quick-link %}
+{% picture path: '/images/attachments_fig2.jpg', caption: 'Nylon webbing loop lying flat at the cotact point with a delta-shaped quick-link' %}

 ## Knots